Travel-Booking-Framework/Wallet-Service/README.md

 - **Processing:**
   - The event is received (e.g., via a dedicated gRPC endpoint) and the Observer pattern (through `WalletCreationObserver`) is used to create a new wallet if one does not exist.

+### 4. Queries On Wallet and transactions

+- **Operation:**
+  - Use GraphQL Query for get data from Wallet and Transaction.

 ## Protobuf Files and gRPC Stub Generation

 The following `.proto` files define the gRPC services: